thomet/on_ruby/puppet_todos.md

 - use a blank base-box (http://www.vagrantbox.es/)
 - add puppet-rvm module for ruby management
-- look at rodjek repos
-- have a look at librarian-puppet
 - add versions to modules (mysql, apache passenger)
 - try using hiera for passwords and keys
 - extract only parts from configs, that really change
-  - sites_enabled
   - mysql (what file was that?)
+- cleanup
+  - move paths to variables